HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Let’s face it; installing boilers isn’t cheap.
 And with the boiler itself making up around 50% of the installation cost, it makes sense to find the brand offering the best value for money.

 Intergas tend to sit in the mid-range in terms of price, so are comparable to the likes of Ideal.
-But, it’s worth mentioning you could get a Worcester Bosch for a similar price (or less) via BOXT.
-They’re part owned by Bosch, so offer preferential rates.
+But, it’s worth mentioning you could get a Worcester Bosch for a similar price (or less) via WarmZilla.
+They’re running a summer sale, so their offer is nothing short of amazing.
 You can check prices using this clickable form.

 As a example, a quick Google search is going to show that the Intergas Xclusive 24 can be purchased for around £900.
 That’s similar in price to the Ideal Vogue, at around £950.